 I'm surprised there's one body actually.
 I'd have thought everybody would have had their own little [regulator].
-It's almost reassuring to think there is more of an umbrella organisation
+It's almost reassuring to think there is more of an umbrella organisation Member of the public, York

 It was also felt that this standardisation with the HPC professions should go further and present a standardised code of practice or proficiency across all professions, thus holding healthcare professionals to a 'professional' code of conduct rather than having profession-specific standards of competence.